 Energy Transfer Equity’s recent performance

-Energy Transfer Equity (ETE), the MLP GP (general partner) of Energy Transfer Partners (ETP), had a positive start this month.
-It was supported by an overall strong momentum in the midstream energy sector, a result of strong US drilling activity and a slight recovery in crude oil prices.
+Energy Transfer Equity (ETE), the MLP GP of Energy Transfer Partners (ETP), is off from its May highs.
+ETE saw a strong rally at the start of the month supported by strong recovery in the midstream energy sector due to the rise in crude oil prices.

 Energy Transfer Equity’s YTD performance

-In this series, we’ll try to find out if ETE can continue to rise going forward.
-We’ll look at its technical indicators and price forecast.
-Then we’ll look at its distribution yield and analysts’ recommendations.
+In this series, we’ll try to find out whether ETE could slide further from here.
+We’ll look into GP’s technical indicators and price forecast.
+Following this, we’ll look into ETE’s valuation and analyst recommendations.